 The Atos model (and I’m sure the same could be said of similar service providers – Maximus and Capita) appears to favour quantity over quality – quick and simple as opposed to careful and accurate – churning out as many of these “assessments” as possible in as little time.
-The set questions seem designed to skew the results so that decision makers can keep successful claims to a bare minimum, keeping the welfare spend down.
-Which is fair enough – money isn’t infinite, and tax dollars helping those in greatest need isn’t something everyone is comfortable with.
+The set questions seem designed to skew the results so that decision-makers can keep successful claims to a bare minimum, keeping the welfare spend down.
+This is fair enough – money isn’t infinite, and tax funds helping those in greatest need isn’t something everyone is comfortable with.
 It’s just a shame that people even worse off than me will continue to get left behind because of it.

 It seems a disgrace that year after year these companies are called out on their massive flaws and defective processes, but our government continues to reward their incompetence with renewed contracts.
-After a point you start to wonder if there’s nepotism at play.
+After a point, you start to wonder if there’s nepotism at play.
 The whole system is corrupt and not fit for purpose, but I think that’s exactly how the government wants it.
-It’s the only way of truly keeping costs down, by conducting biased and inaccurate assessments of sick people that records them as “not sick enough” by avoiding asking the right questions, passing the responsibility onto the claimant so they would be cleared of any wrongdoing in a court of law.
+It’s the only way of truly keeping costs down, by conducting biased and inaccurate assessments of sick people that records them as “not sick enough” by avoiding asking the correct questions, passing the responsibility onto the claimant so the assessment company would be cleared of any wrongdoing in a court of law.

 There is no aftercare or bedside manner that you would expect from anybody qualified to make such medical judgements.
 I suppose this is like going to a consultation regarding suspected schizophrenia, but the psychiatrist is unavailable, so they send a physiotherapist to take notes instead.
-Obviously, the physiotherapist wouldn’t know the key areas to prioritise – a few weeks assessment training and a set of pre-established questions aren’t going to be much use in the grand scheme of things.
+The physiotherapist wouldn’t know the key areas to prioritise – a few weeks of assessor training and a set of pre-established questions aren’t going to be of much use in the grand scheme of things.
 Instead, the physiotherapist relies on what the patient says the problem is, but they don’t understand the things the patient is describing, so a lot of the details which could be vitally important get skipped or played down in the report.
-It doesn’t seem right that this diluted and skewed account is then what gets submitted to a decision maker as second-hand “evidence” to form a diagnosis with.
-Suddenly it makes sense to me why the medical background of the assessor allocated to your case is unimportant – because it doesn’t matter – even the receptionist could do it.
+It doesn’t seem right that this diluted and skewed account is then what gets submitted to a decision-maker as second-hand “evidence” to form a diagnosis with.
+Suddenly it makes sense to me why the medical background of the assessor allocated to your case is forbidden information – because it doesn’t matter.
 They’re not trying to prove that you’re sick, they’re trying to prove that you’re not sick.

-Since receiving this rejection letter, I did a bit of research into the score system.
+Since receiving this rejection letter, I did a bit of research into the scoring system.
 It made me curious as to what these scores mean.
 It seems to be a standard criteria-based affair, not too different from how an NVQ is assessed (or was assessed – I’m rusty!), except backwards – where the assessor is actively trying to avoid hitting the criteria at any cost.
 It is therefore entirely possible that somebody could revise for this assessment, learning which bits they need to ham-up or emphasise, especially the bits that wouldn’t require evidence from a professional.
-None of the criteria specifically relates to mental health disorders, focusing more on how the disorders affect your daily life and mobility – which is fine, because I don’t know of any mental health disorder that doesn’t affect those things.
+None of the criteria specifically relates to mental health disorders, instead focusing more on how the disorders affect your daily life and mobility – which is fine, because I’ve yet to learn about a mental health disorder that doesn’t affect every aspect of your life.
 Based on my circumstances and answers to the assessor’s questions, I should have been awarded 2 points for ‘Preparing food‘, 1 point for ‘Managing therapy or monitoring a health condition‘, 4 points for ‘Communicating‘, 2 points for ‘Reading and understanding signs, symbols and words‘ and 10 points for ‘Planning and following journeys‘.
-The guidance says that pain, fatigue, breathlessness, nausea and motivation should all be considered too – all of which happened to be discussed at length in the assessment anyway, many of which were backed up by the evidence.
-I don’t know if that would have qualified me for an award or if there is more that gets considered but awarding me 0 points when I can barely function without support is insulting.
-That 105-minute soul destroying assessment appears to have been a complete waste of time, and I’m struggling to see what the point of it was.
-Why are we putting people through that if it doesn’t make a blind bit of difference, if an assessor can just void everything and not have to justify themselves in any way?
+The guidance says that pain, fatigue, breathlessness, nausea and motivation should all be considered too – all of which happened to be discussed at length in the assessment anyway, many of which were backed up by the evidence, but all were ignored in the report.
+I don’t know if that would have been enough to qualify me for an award or if there is more that gets considered but awarding me 0 points when I can’t function without support is so degrading.
+I feel useless.
+That 105-minute soul-destroying assessment appears to have been a complete waste of time, and I’m struggling to see what the point of it was.
+Why are we putting people through that if it doesn’t make a blind bit of difference if an assessor can just void and contradict everything you say and not have to justify themselves in any way?

-I also received a written response from the independent case examiner regarding my complaint to the DWP about Atos storing old phone numbers and using them to leave confidential information for unintended recipients.
-My concentration hasn’t really been strong enough to read and process it thoroughly yet, but upon skimming it seems that they are passing the buck, saying that it’s not their problem.
-Isn’t this system delightful, where nobody wants to take responsibility for any failings?
+I also received a written response from the independent case examiner regarding my complaint to the DWP about Atos breaking General Data Protection Regulation (GDPR) by storing ancient phone numbers and using them to leave confidential information for unintended recipients.
+My concentration hasn’t been strong enough to read and process it thoroughly yet, but upon skimming it seems that they are passing the buck, saying that it’s not their problem.
+Isn’t this system delightful, where nobody ever wants to take responsibility for their failings?
 Nobody ever gets held to account for their actions.
-Let’s all just wait until things really go tits up and hit the news instead of preventing them from escalating to that point in the first place.
+Let’s all just wait until things go seriously tits up and hit the news instead of preventing them from escalating to that point in the first place.
 Argh!

 This whole process has done something good for me though.
-It has motivated me to get serious about my health, instead of suffering in silence for years on end and accepting rubbish advice as the be-all and end-all.
+It has motivated me to get serious about my health, instead of suffering in silence for years on end and accepting rubbish advice as the final word.
 I want to get sorted.
-Trying to manage some things myself is obviously doing me no favours.
-I don’t want to wake up in pain every single day to the point where it has become my ‘normal’, having to keep a constant stockpile of painkillers.
+Trying to manage some things myself is evidently doing me no favours.
+I don’t want to wake up in pain every single day to the point where it has become my default, having to keep a constant stockpile of painkillers.
 I don’t want to hear high-pitched ringing in my ears all the time, to the point where I can’t watch TV without subtitles.
-I want this external assessment I was referred to in 2018 to hurry up and happen, so that I might finally have some answers about why I am the way I am, and what I can do about it.
+I want this external assessment I was referred to in 2018 to hurry up and happen so that I might finally have some answers about why I am the way I am, and what I can do about it.
 I want my breathing to go back to how it was a year ago, before I gave up smoking, instead of this constant inability to draw a full breath without great effort.
-Most of all I want to be able to wake up and not want to go immediately back to sleep, because the thought of another day of being alive is too much to bear.
-My psychologist has contacted my GP with her own concerns as our sessions will be ending this month, and they have agreed that I am going to be referred for further psychiatry because something needs to be done.
+Most of all I want to be able to wake up and not want to go immediately back to sleep because the thought of another day of being alive is too much to bear.
+My psychologist has contacted my GP with her concerns as our sessions will be coming to an end this month, and they have agreed that I am going to be referred for further psychiatry because something needs to be done.
 I’m not sure how exactly I can accomplish these goals in the middle of a pandemic, but at least I have some goals now.
-My life has been at a standstill for years.
-Every glimmer of hope seems to lead to a massive uphill battle, and I’m not strong enough to get there on my own.
+My life has been at a standstill for far too long.
+Every glimmer of hope seems to mean a massive uphill battle, and I’m not strong enough to get there on my own.
 Most days I’m not even sure I want to get there.
-I’m stuck in a vicious cycle where I need to be able to help myself, but I need help in order to do that.
+I’m stuck in a vicious cycle where I need to be able to help myself, but I need help to do that.